davidjimenezphd/sharingGroupML_DL/README.md

 # Machine/Deep Learning Sharing Group.
 # *Joining synergies @ Gradiant!*

-## ... a periodic meeting to discuss about Machine/Deep Learning topics.
+## A periodic meeting to discuss about Machine/Deep Learning topics.
 ### Motivated by the presentation... focused on the discussion!
 ![sharing_group1](https://user-images.githubusercontent.com/30496090/31537549-e4db5ada-b002-11e7-9385-3dc08004c3e0.jpg)
 > *If I have an idea and you have an idea, we both have an idea.
 But, what happen if we share it?...